yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 # Wiki Documentation

 ### Briefly describe your PR and the impacts of it, in layman's terms.
-This will be the basis of the Wiki entry for your PR, and more information / detail is better for Wiki editors to integrate:
+This will be the basis of the Wiki entry for your PR, and more information / detail is better for Wiki editors to integrate.

 ### What should players be aware of when it comes to the changes your PR is implementing?